johanvergeer/python-interfaces/README.rst

 Now you might ask yourself how to use this in practice.
 Let's take a simple example:

-In this example we'll use the `PersonJsonRepository` and we'll save people.json in the home directory.
+In this example we'll use the :code:`PersonJsonRepository` and we'll save people.json in the home directory.

 .. code-block:: python